andreshermoso/devops/README.md

 - Automation pipelines,
 - And application support tasks for small to mid-sized software solutions.

-Key responsibilities and achievements include:
+Key responsibilities and achievements include

 - Authored and submitted RFPs/RFQs for outsourced software development efforts, including engagements with teams based in India
 - Designed and deployed AWS ECR and AWS ECS infrastructure to support a lightweight EDI translation solution developed using the Symfony PHP framework, following CI/CD best practices